ThameeraFernando/status-codes-pkg/README.md

 ### Using short messages

-If you want to send a concise status message, use the `message` property:
+If you want to send a concise status message, use the `message` property.

 ```ts
 import { STATUS_CODES } from "https-status-handler";